-Marseille, France, boasts a prime location overlooking the Mediterranean Sea.
-It’s a huge city, not only being the second largest in France, but also being the largest city and the largest commercial port along the Mediterranean coastline.
+Marseille in France, boasts a prime location overlooking the Mediterranean Sea.
+It is a huge city, not only being the second largest in France, but also being the largest city and the largest commercial port along the Mediterranean coastline.
 The port is one of the busiest in Europe, and many imported products throughout the country will have arrived via the Port of Marseille.

-The 2* Hotel Lutia offers some of the most value for money accommodations in the city centre, with rooms costing from £48 per night.
-The hotel is reasonably small, with just 27 rooms, all designed with contemporary and minimalist style.
-Rooms include LCD TVs and fridges, making them far more luxurious than other 2* hotels in the area.
+The two-star Hotel Lutia offers some of the most value-for-money accommodations in the city centre, with rooms undoubtedly more affordable than many other central accommodations.
+The hotel is reasonably small, with just 27 rooms, all designed in a contemporary and minimalist style.
+Rooms include LCD TVs and fridges, making them far more luxurious than other two-star hotels in the area.

 Hotel La Residecne du Vieux Port